dodona-edu/dodona-edu.github.io/en/tested/json/README.md

   }
 },
 ```

+#### Configuration options
+There are multiple configuration options to pass to the evaluator for standard output and error.
+These options are:

+- **ignoreWhitespace**:
+  Ignore whitespace in prefix and suffix of the text by comparing the output.
+- **caseInsensitive**:
+  Ignore the difference between uppercase and lowercase when comparing the output.
+- **tryFloatingPoint**:
+  Try to compare the output as floats.
+- **applyRounding**:
+  Apply rounding when comparing the output as floats.
+- **roundTo**:
+  The number of decimals after the point that you want to keep after rounding.
+  This is mandatory when you want to apply rounding.

 ### ProgrammedEvaluator
 The *ProgrammedEvaluator*-object is the object that must be used when you use the programmed evaluation.